In a recent article I shared the 5 things effective home staging testimonials need to get maximum marketing value from them.

 Testimonials as Confidence Booster

-In my next article on the topic of home staging testimonials, I’ll tackle how to get and use the ones you get in social media.
+In my next article on the topic of home staging testimonials, I’ll tackle how to get (and use the ones you have) in social media.

 Please share how you’ve used home staging testimonials in your own marketing efforts.

 What are your best methods for gathering them from past clients and real estate agents?
 Have you run into any challenges I can address in an upcoming article?
 Do you sometimes read your rave reviews when you’re discouraged?